George Scott (first baseman): Career

 He became a Red Sox major-league rookie in 1966 as a third baseman, was switched to first base one week into the season, and played all 162 games that season, the last Red Sox rookie to do so.
 On Opening Day (April 12), he batted fifth against the Baltimore Orioles and went 1-for-4 with an RBI (drawing a walk with the bases loaded) while gaining his first hit with a triple off Moe Drabowsky.
-He hit his first home run of the year one week later against Joe Sparma against the Detroit Tigers.
+He hit his first home run of the year one week later off Joe Sparma of the Detroit Tigers.
 He batted .245 with 147 hits, 27 home runs, and 90 RBIs (finishing in the top ten in RBIs, home runs, and total bases) while garnering an All-Star selection and finished third in the voting for Rookie of the Year.
 His good start was soon hampered by a slump in which he could not adjust quickly enough to deal with change-ups and curve ball pitches.
 Manager Billy Herman stated he would bench Scott on July 19, but a rainout occurred on that day before a doubleheader was played, each of which featured Scott starting.
 At any rate, Scott led all of baseball in strikeouts (152) and times grounded into a double play (25).
 He spent 158 games at first base (with four at third base), and he led the league in putouts, games, and double plays.

-Scott did fine with his sophomore season, which turned out to be the longest season of his career, as the "Impossible Dream" Red Sox won the American League pennant, led by rookie manager Dick Williams.
+Scott did fine during his sophomore season, which turned out to be the longest season of his career, as the "Impossible Dream" Red Sox won the American League pennant, led by rookie manager Dick Williams.
 He also benched Scott for a few games, concerned about him being overweight (desiring a weight of 215 pounds).
 Scott played 159 games while batting .303 (he would bat .300 just one other time in his career).
 He walked over 60 times again, but he reduced his strikeout total to 119 while hitting 19 home runs and having 171 hits.
 He received votes for the MVP Award (finishing 10th with 12% of the vote) while being awarded the Gold Glove (he led the league in putouts, games, assists, errors, and double plays).
 His team went to the 1967 World Series and played the St. Louis Cardinals in a classic seven game series.
 Scott hit .231 (6-for-26) while having three walks and six strikeouts and scoring three times, and committed the final out of the Series, striking out against Bob Gibson as the Cardinals won Game 7.